 Re-authorize your Salesforce account

-When to use this guide: Use this guide when expected sync behavior is missing, delayed, or incorrect — especially after disconnecting Salesforce and trying to reconnect.
+When to use this guide: Use this guide when expected sync behavior is missing, delayed, or incorrect — especially after disconnecting Salesforce or seeing a token error.

 Common errors this fixes